 Nike’s first sneaker to reveal the Air-cushioned sole, the Air Max 1, finally released March 26, 1987 and featured in Nike’s first television ad the same year.
 It was part of the Air Pack which also featured the Air Trainer 1, Air Sock, Air Revolution and Air Safari.
 “I was at an airport right around the time the first Air Max sneaker launched,” explains Forland.
 “I was calling a tech in the lab when someone walked by wearing a pair.
 I stared at him from the phone booth and said, ‘Somebody bought them.
 I see the Air-Sole going up and down!’
 It was a big risk, but bigger reward.”

 From then onward, Air Max has been the gift that keeps on giving, the innovation led to a sneaker series that’s still going strong thirty years later.
 Air Max 90, Air Max 180, Air Max 95, Air Max 97, Air Max Plus, Air Max 360 and Air Max 2015, amongst others, have all notably followed the original.
-This year, alongside the Air VaporMax, Nike debuts the most innovative Air Max 1 to date, the celebratory anniversary edition Air Max 1 Ultra 2.0.
+In 2017, alongside the Air VaporMax, Nike debuted the most innovative Air Max 1 to date, the celebratory anniversary edition Air Max 1 Ultra 2.0.